10 Safety Rules at School You Must Teach Your Children

 Children must be reminded of safety tips about road safety and staying away from strangers while going to school or travelling.
 Teach them safety rules when crossing streets, asking for help from adults and police or security officers if they get lost or separated from you.

-It is essential to teach your child these basic safety rules to ensure the safety of your children.
-It is vital to teach safety rules at an early age to grow up into responsible adults when it comes to safety.
-Keep safety tips in mind while travelling, playing, or simply walking with them around the neighbourhood.
+It is essential to teach your child these basic safety rules to ensure the safety of your child.
+It is vital to teach safety rules at an early age to allow children to grow up into responsible adults when it comes to safety.
+Keep these safety tips in mind while travelling, playing, or simply walking with them around the neighborhood.

 You can also read :